yas-sim/training_extensions/develop/_sources/guide/tutorials/base/how_to_train/instance_segmentation.rst.txt

         .. code-block:: python

-            from otx.engine import Engine
+            from otx.backend.native.engine import OTXEngine

             data_root = "data/wgisd"
             recipe = "src/otx/recipe/instance_segmentation/maskrcnn_r50.yaml"

-            engine = Engine.from_config(
+            engine = OTXEngine.from_config(
                       config_path=recipe,
                       data_root=data_root,
                       work_dir="otx-workspace",
+                    )

+            # it is also possible to pass a config as a model to the OTXEngine directly
+            engine = OTXEngine(
+                      model=recipe,
+                      data=data_root,
+                      work_dir="otx-workspace",
+                    )

+            # one more possibility to obtain the right engine by the given model/dataset
+            from otx.engine import create_engine
+            engine = create_engine(
+                      model=recipe,
+                      data=data_root,
                     )

             engine.train(...)